DHTMLX/docs-suite/docs/grid/configuration.md

 }
 ~~~

-Grid normalizes the list to `{ id, value }` pairs before it calls the function, so `option.id` is safe to compare against.
+Grid normalizes the list to `{ id, value }` pairs before it calls the function, so `option.id` is always defined and safe to compare.
 The second argument is the configuration object of the column.

 The function runs whenever Grid recalculates the filter lists: